Deed of Trust Definition

 Deed of Trust vs. Mortgage

-By contrast, a deed of trust involves three parties: the borrower, the lender, and a third party.
+By contrast, a deed of trust involves the borrower, the lender, and a third party.
 The latter is entrusted with the legal title of the property until the borrower has paid the loan in full.

 Another difference between a deed of trust and a mortgage is the foreclosure process.
 With a deed of trust, foreclosures do not require any judicial proceeding[6].
 The trustee may easily proceed with selling the property on the lender’s behalf, and the borrower cannot buy the property back after the foreclosure sale.